Vikram-s-i/mindtune/README.md

+How It Works:
-How It Works — System Flow
+— System Flow
 User enters a topic
 In the Topic screen, the user types a subject they want to practice.
 Frontend sends request to backend